 This appliance creates condensation as a by-product of high combustion efficiency.
-The condensate must be drained from the unit and from the vent system.
+The condensate must be drained from unit and from the vent system.

 A combination condensate drain trap is included with the unit for on-site assembly.
-See Figure 2 on page 12.
-This is used to drain the condensate from the heat exchanger of the unit.
 This condensate drain trap must be installed to prevent the accumulation of condensate.
 Connect a 3/4" PVC pipe between the drain connection and a floor drain.
 The PVC pipe must continuously slope downward toward the drain, with no spiraling.
 If there is no accessible floor drain, or if the drain pipe cannot be installed with the proper slope, a condensate pump will be needed to ensure that the condensate is removed.